NASA-PDS/registry/docs/source/about.rst

 A command-line tool to perform admin tasks on a Registry, such as:

- * Create or delete registry indices in Elasticsearch.
+ * Create or delete registry indices in OpenSearch.
  * Manage registry data dictionary.
  * Update product archive status.